madztheo/noir-date/README.md

 ## Notes

-This library is still in development and has not been fully tested yet.
-At the moment, there is a known bug related to comparisons with negative and positive numbers.
+This library is still in development.
+At the moment, there is a known bug related to comparisons with negative and positive numbers that has been fixed in the version 0.22.0 of Noir.
+So please install the latest nightly version of Noir to use this library.
 If you find any other bugs, please report them in the issues section of this repository.